Resources

 The problem

-Thousands of marine species are considered endangered and extinction rates have accelerated in the past century.
+Thousands of marine species are considered threatened and extinction rates have accelerated significantly over the past century due to unsustainable pressures from human activities.

 Our role & goal